Skip to main content.

 Meet the Director of the Language and Thinking Program

-Language and Thinking at Bard
+The Language and Thinking Program at Bard

-Established at Bard College in 1981, Language and Thinking fosters robust interdisciplinary study, innovative pedagogy, and writing across a wide range of genres.
+Established at Bard College in 1981, the Language and Thinking program fosters robust interdisciplinary study, innovative pedagogy, and writing across a wide range of genres.
 The program is also an introduction to the intellectual and creative life of the College and to the Bard campus and community.

 Contact Us